The Best Screenwriters Ever!by dziwnytenswiat | created - 10 Apr 2018 | updated - 5 days ago | Public

 Jules Furthman was a magazine and newspaper writer when he began writing for films in 1915.
 When the U.S. entered WWI Furthman used the name "Stephen Fox" for his screenplays because he thought his name sounded too German, but he reverted to his real name after the war.
 Furthman became one of the ...

 Samson Raphaelson was born on March 30, 1896 in New York City, New York, USA as Sampson Miles Raphaelson.
-He was a writer, known for Suspicion (1941), That Lady in Ermine (1948) and The Shop Around the Corner (1940).
+He was a writer, known for The Shop Around the Corner (1940), Suspicion (1941) and That Lady in Ermine (1948).
 He was married to Dorothy Deborah Wegman and Rayna DeCosta Simons.
 He died on July...

 Writer | The Apartment